Lost Toys: History

 Lost Toys's second title, Battle Engine Aquila was released on the Xbox and PlayStation 2 by Infogrames in January 2003.
 According to Edge, Lost Toys' philosophy and small team structure influenced its inception.
 Longley said that Lost Toys were tempted to have it feature an apple with a worm, referring to Black & White demos.
 In May 2003, it was revealed that Lost Toys had created an enhanced version for NVIDIA's GeForce FX 5900 and signed an OEM deal, and that Geoff Crammond has selected Lost Toys to be his company Simergy's partner in developing Stunt Car Racer Pro, and would be responsible for its art and graphics.
 Crammond chose Lost Toys because of their "proven track record of producing great multiformat titles on time and to budget".
 In August, Encore signed a publishing deal with Lost Toys to publish the PC version of Battle Engine Aquila.
 Corpes said that Battle Engine Aquila was "the best thing I ever worked on".

-On 2 October 2003, Lost Toys closed, and all staff were made redundant.
+On 2 October of the same year, Lost Toys closed, and all staff were made redundant.
 Stunt Car Racer Pro was cancelled, and Crammond's business manager said it was "the best game he never sold".
 According to Crammond, the game had reached a "working demo stage".